To get your first live stream up and running with Kaltura, you need to perform the following steps:

 - Correct configuration of the encoder is mandatory for Kaltura Live Streaming to work properly!
 Encoder mis-configuration can affect the quality of your live stream and cause issues like artifacts, audio/video sync issues, freezes, etc. Make sure you read your encoder's manual and configure it correctly, If you are not sure how, please contact Kaltura Customer Care.

 - Configuration instructions for popular encoders and general encoding guidelines are available. please refer to Kaltura Live Supported Encoders.

 Monitor your system's health.

-The Kaltura Live Dashboard information can be used to monitor the system health before and dutring the broadcast.
-For more infroamtion see Monitoring Your Live Stream Using the Live Dashboard.
+The Kaltura Live Dashboard information can be used to monitor the system health before and during the broadcast.
+For more information see Monitoring Your Live Stream Using the Real Time Analytics.

 - Start streaming & validate your live broadcast.

 After the encoder setup is complete, start streaming and validate that the encoder is successfully broadcasting.